jawhiteley/mu_card_dividers_resize/README.md

 I used [R](https://www.r-project.org/) and [R Markdown](https://rmarkdown.rstudio.com/) to output to PDF via LaTeX, because that's what I'm familiar with.
 I have no doubt this could be done in python, probably more efficiently.
 I just haven't learned enough python to do it yet.

+**NOTE:** *This workflow is unable to retain the color profile in the original pdf files (Adobe RGB (1998)).*  The result looks fine on screen, but the colours may appear 'washed out' or less vivid when printed.
+If anyone knows how to retain the color profile in extracted images, or re-apply it somehow in the final output (without changing pixel values), please let me know!

 # Requirements